Medical Resident Paid Salary

-One question med students have is the average salary for a resident physician.
-After a physician graduate from medical school, they move on to an internship or residency within their specialty.
+One question med students have is the average salary for a resident physician After a physician graduates from medical school, they move on to an internship or residency within their specialty.
 Then earn.
 But for most of them, it’s simply not even remotely enough for the work that they’re doing.
-So, it’s not uncommon for residents to work 70- or 80-hour weeks.
+So, it’s common for residents to work 70- or 80-hour weeks.

 The average Medical Resident Paid Salary in the United States is around $63,000.
 Maybe you’re a resident right now, thinking, I don’t even make close to that, or maybe I make more.
-This is average across all specialties.
+This rate is average across all specialties.
 Some specialties will make a little bit more than others, and you can check the Bureau of Labor Statistics for detailed salary data by specialty.

 Leverage in Salary Negotiation

 Some could be as high as the 60s.
-Whereas maybe in family medicine, you could be about 50s.
+Whereas in family medicine, you could be about 50s.
 Can residents negotiate their salary during training?
 No, they have no leverage.
 Anytime you’re negotiating a contract, you base it upon leverage.
 You can learn more about physician compensation models to understand the varying salary structures that can be in place.

-Even those residents coming out of training and moving on to their first employed job don’t have much leverage either.
-The only leverage they have in those situations is if they’re in a needed medical specialty.
-Or two, if they’re willing to go to an under-served geographic area and need physicians.
+Even those residents coming out of training and moving on to their first employed job don’t have much leverage.
+Their only influence in those situations is if they’re in a needed medical specialty.
+Or two if they want to go to an underserved geographic area and need physicians.
 The American Medical Association (AMA) often publishes information on needed medical specialties and underserved areas.

 Importance of Relocation Assistance

-So, suppose the new employer is offering a signing bonus or relocation assistance.
-In that case, we want to ensure they’re getting a chunk of that before moving and starting the new job.
+So, the new employer is offering a signing bonus or relocation assistance.
+In that case, we want to ensure they get a chunk of that before moving and starting the new job.
 Wherever, if they are moving from where they’re currently training.
-Simply most residents, especially if they have family, may be the only breadwinner.
+Most residents, especially if they have family, maybe the only breadwinner.
 At that point, they don’t have $10,000 to $15,000 if they’re making a cross-country move.
-So, we need to ensure that either the employers pay their moving costs directly to the moving company.
-Or they’re going to front the money before the physician needs to spend it on the move.
+So, we need to ensure that the employers pay their moving costs directly to the moving company.
+Or they’ll front the money before the physician needs to spend it on the move.

-In that way, they don’t have to outlay a ton of cash.
+That way, they don’t have to outlay a ton of cash.
 Because it certainly is expensive moving from one place to an entirely different one.
 Medical residents certainly are underpaid.
-Unfortunately, it’s part of the process they must go through to be fairly compensated for the services they provide.
+Unfortunately, it’s part of the process they must go through to be fairly compensated for their services.
 But it’s just tough when you’re making that little.
 And I think the average physician has about.
 I think 47% of physicians have student loans over $200,000, according to a study by the Association of American Medical Colleges.
-It could be a big burden.
+It could be a significant burden.

 When Should a Resident Receive a Signing Bonus?

-One, physicians in residency, don’t make much money.
+One, physicians in residency don’t make much money.
 Say they’re training in New York and get a job in California.
-Depending on their family size, moving across the country could be a substantial amount of money.
+Moving across the country could be a substantial amount of money, depending on their family size.

 So, airline lodging, all that kind of stuff.
 Some people could use that money for a security deposit or maybe the first couple of months’ rent.
-Most employers are flexible in what the physician can use that money for.
+Most employers are flexible in how the physician uses that money.
 But they want it to be housing-related or relocation-related in some manner.

 Negotiate To Get The Amount of the Signing Bonus You Need

 Now, the timing of when you earn is important.
 Usually, the physician will receive different offer bonuses.
-One would be the relocation assistance as I said before, somewhere between 5,000 to 15,000.
+As I said, one would be relocation assistance between 5,000 and 15,000.
 And also, a signing bonus is usually paid out during their first resident pay period.
 Whenever they get paid first after they start with the employer, that’s when they would receive the bonus.

 There’s a different way of doing it.
-Often employers will say unless it’s a big hospital network that has established relationships with moving companies.
+Employers often say unless it’s a big hospital network that has established relationships with moving companies.
 Let’s say you’re running a private medical practice.
 They’ll say, pay your moving expenses, submit us the receipts, and then we’ll reimburse you.
 Well, for some people, outlying $10,000 to $15,000 to move is difficult.
-Simply because, as I said before, you’re not a wealthy doctor when you’re still in training.
+As I said, you’re not a wealthy doctor when you’re still in training.

 So, we assess the situation for the physician and determine if it is helpful if you get this before moving.
 How soon before you complete training do you need the money?
 We can say to the employer, “Hey, look.
 It will help us defray the cost of the move if we receive this before moving.”
 Or, more importantly, maybe the employer would be willing to pay the amount directly to the moving company.
-In that way, there’s no cash outlay by the physician, which is the entire point of that.
+That way, the physician has no cash outlay, which is the entire point.

 The signing bonus also.
 The timing of when the employer pays it can be essential as well.
-Depending upon the size of the signing bonus, we could say, we would like half upon execution of the agreement.
+Depending upon the size of the signing bonus, we would like half upon execution of the agreement.

 Discuss Resident Physician Repayment Obligations

-The employer states, that you’ll owe us a prorated portion of the bonuses if you leave before the initial two-year term.
+The employer states that you’ll owe us a prorated portion of the bonuses if you leave before the initial two-year term.
 It could be quarterly forgiveness, monthly forgiveness, or yearly forgiveness.
 Let’s say someone has a $30,000 signing bonus.
-They say, alright, half of it is forgiven after the first year.
-And the other half is forgiven after the second year.
+They say half of it is forgiven after the first year.
+And the other half is dismissed after the second year.

 So, if the physician left between the first and second year, they owe back $15,000.
-So, the employer is insulated from the physician, simply taking the bonuses early.
-And then, splitting out on the job by signing the agreement in advance.
-There’ll be language in there that talks about the repayment obligations if the employer expresses concerns.
-Or maybe they just don’t utilize that.
-That would be a good way of saying, look, if you’re concerned about me, just take the money, and leave.
+So, the employer is insulated from the physician simply taking the bonuses early.
+And they were then splitting out on the job by signing the agreement in advance.
+There’ll be language about the repayment obligations if the employer expresses concerns.
+Or maybe they don’t utilize that.
+That would be a good way of saying, look, if you’re concerned about me, take the money, and leave.

 Contract Negotiation Tips for Resident Physicians

 Today I will talk about contract negotiation tips for resident physicians.
 An actual employment contract, not a resident agreement, is something that no resident has much knowledge of in my experience.
-I mean, a large percentage of my contract reviews are with residents or fellows just coming out of training.
+A large percentage of my contract reviews are with residents or fellows just coming out of training.
 They have this 20-page contract.

 They have no idea what should or shouldn’t be in it.
 Or what the terms are.
 That’s a large majority of people that contact me.
 We just kind of work through, okay, what is in here?
 What also comes up is, well, what is the strategy behind negotiating a resident’s first employment agreement?